-18.1 A member organisation of the IAF may resign at any time, provided that the member has no outstanding liabilities to the IAF.

-18. 1.
-1 A member's resignation will take effect immediately upon receipt by the General Secretary of a letter to this effect signed by the member's Chairman and General Secretary, General Treasurer or Directing Committee Member, whichever is appropriate.

-18. 1.
-2 A resignation will be reported by the General Secretary to the next General Assembly of the IAF.

-18. 1.
-3 A resigned member can only re-enter the IAF, by the same procedure as is stipulated for organisations applying for membership of the IAF.

-18. 1.
-4 In addition a resigned member may be required to pay the membership fees for the period of their resignation.
+- 18.1 A Member of the IAF may resign at any time, provided that the Member has no outstanding liabilities to the IAF. - 18.
+1. 1 A Member's resignation will take effect immediately upon receipt by the General Secretary of a letter to this effect signed by the Member's Chairman and General Secretary, General Treasurer or Directing Committee Member, whichever is appropriate. - 18.
+1. 2 A resignation will be reported by the General Secretary to the next General Assembly of the IAF. - 18.
+1.3 A resigned Member can only re-enter the IAF by the same procedure as is stipulated for organisations applying for Membership of the IAF. - 18.
+1. 4 In addition a resigned Member may be required to pay the Membership fees for the period of their resignation.